 The Theatre Map window opens.

-A dialogue window will open allowing the option of exporting the Map as a JPEG file or as a PICT file for Macintosh (WMF for Windows).
+A dialogue window will open allowing the option of exporting the Map as an SVG, PPT or JPG.
 The JPEG export will contain a picture of the entire map including the seats.
-The PICT or WMF will be only the graphical map without the seats.
+The SVG will be only the graphical map without the seats.
+The size (in kb) is also listed with each file format.

 After selecting an export format, the Save File for your OS window opens.